keshavganapathy/groove/README.md

 # Groove

 Groove is a novel platform implementing 3D vision that allows high quality fitness training to be accessible to all during the COVID-19 pandemic, hosted on Google Cloud.
 This project is a submission to DefHacks 2020 virtual, an international hackathon.
 Teammates: Keshav Ganapathy, Adam Goldstein, David Aylaian, Peter Ganunis, and Siddhant Shenoy.
-This project recieve 2nd Place Health Hack at DefHacks 2020 virutal.
+This project recieved 2nd Place Health Hack at DefHacks 2020 virutal.

 ## Running the server locally